HomeBlogArm Enables the Lowest Power IoT Devices with New Ambiq Apollo4 SoC on TSMC 22nm ULP and ULL Libraries

 Ambiq Designed with TSMC 22ULL and Arm IoT Solution

 With an energy requirement well below 50 percent for a given compute task, TSMC 22ULL is the perfect technology for IoT applications.
 As a leading licensor of wireless connectivity and smart sensing technologies, Ambiq has implemented TSMC 22ULL technology and the Arm IoT solution on its newest product portfolio, Apollo4 SoC family.
-The Apollo4 SoC family sets new standards for ultra-low power SoC to enable intelligent endpoint IoT devices and presents the perfect combination of increased system capability with reduced power consumption for all battery-powered endpoint devices.
+The Apollo4 SoC family sets new standards for ultra-low power SoC to enable intelligent edge IoT devices and presents the perfect combination of increased system capability with reduced power consumption for all battery-powered edge devices.

 The Apollo4 SoC family utilizes the TSMC 22ULL process, the 32-bit Arm®Cortex®-M4 core with floating-point unit (FPU), and Artisan physical IP, to achieve an unmatched low-power sleep modes executing from MRAM.
 It can reach up to 192MHz clock frequency with Ambiq turboSPOT® —Ambiq’s ultra-low power dynamic performance scaling technology.
 Built on Ambiq’s SPOT® platform, it enables a higher frequency (HP) operating mode for the CPU and memory to run at an elevated frequency.
-With its accelerated 2/2.5D graphics, MIPI DSI, up to 640×480 and 32-bit color, and ultra-low power analog microphone support for always-on voice command applications, the Apollo4 SoC family is purpose-built to serve as both an application processor and a coprocessor for battery-powered endpoint devices, including smartwatches, fitness bands, remote control, predictive health and maintenance tools, and smart home appliances.
+With its accelerated 2/2.5D graphics, MIPI DSI, up to 640×480 and 32-bit color, and ultra-low power analog microphone support for always-on voice command applications, the Apollo4 SoC family is purpose-built to serve as both an application processor and a coprocessor for battery-powered edge devices, including smartwatches, fitness bands, remote control, predictive health and maintenance tools, and smart home appliances.

 A New Level of Flexibility